PathPlanning/ORCA-algorithm/README.md

       * `timeboundaryobst` — mandatory attribute that defines the time within which the algorithm ensures collision avoidance with static obstacles.
     * `<agent>` — mandatory tags that defines parameters of each agent.
         * `id` — mandatory attribute that defines the identifier of agent;
-        * `start.x` — mandatory attribute that defines the coordinate of start position on the x-axis (hereinafter, excluding `map` tag, points (x,y) are in coordinate system, which has an origin (0,0) in lower left corner.
+        * `start.xr` — mandatory attribute that defines the coordinate of start position on the x-axis (hereinafter, excluding `map` tag, points (x,y) are in coordinate system, which has an origin (0,0) in lower left corner.
 More about coordinate systems in the illustration below);
-        * `start.y` — mandatory attribute that defines the coordinate of start position on the y-axis;
+        * `start.yr` — mandatory attribute that defines the coordinate of start position on the y-axis;
-        * `goal.x` — mandatory attribute that defines the coordinate of finish position on the x-axis;
+        * `goal.xr` — mandatory attribute that defines the coordinate of finish position on the x-axis;
-        * `goal.y` — mandatory attribute that defines the coordinate of finish position on the y-axis;
+        * `goal.yr` — mandatory attribute that defines the coordinate of finish position on the y-axis;
         * `agentsmaxnum` — attribute that defines a number of neighbors, that the agent takes into account;
         * `movespeed` — attribute that defines maximum speed of agent;
         * `sightradius` — attribute that defines the radius in which the agent takes neighbors into account;